Cole has sharp playoff prep as Yankees rout Blue Jays 12-1 - WHIZ News

 BUFFALO, N.Y.
 (AP) — Gerrit Cole limited the Toronto to five hits over seven innings in his final preparation for the playoffs, and Aaron Hicks drove in three runs in a 12-1 rout over the Blue Jays on Tuesday night.

 Cole (7-3) struck out seven and walked none, inducing 11 ground-ball outs and 14 swings and misses.
-His one mistake was Cavan Biggio’s sole homer in the fourth.
+His one mistake was Cavan Biggio’s solo homer in the fourth.

+“It’s nice to be finishing strong before starting the playoffs,” Cole said.

 Cole finished his first season with the Yankees with a 2.84 ERA and 94 strikeouts in 73 innings after signing a $324 million, nine-year contract as a free agent with the team he rooted for growing up.